ohel/gaincms/README.md

 ### Permissions

 File permissions need to be set correctly.
 There's a sourceable file called *permissions* in the *site* directory which you may use to quickly fix everything file permission related.

+### Updating

+To quickly update the site to your web host, there's a convenience script *sync_webhost.sh*.

 ## Project goals by the original author